Enlil-bani

-Enlil-bāni, c.
-1860–1837 BC (MC), was the 10th king of the 1st Dynasty of Isin and reigned 24 years according to the Ur-Isin kinglist.
-He is best known for the legendary and perhaps apocryphal manner of his ascendancy.
+Enlil-bani (died c.
+1836 BC) was the 10th king of the 1st Dynasty of Isin and reigned 24 years according to the Ur-Isin kinglist.
+He is best known for the legendary and perhaps apocryphal manner of his ascendancy: legend claims that he was a gardener selected by Erra-imitti for the "substitute king ritual" to rule during a period of evil omens before being sacrificed.
+When Erra-imitti unexpectedly died, Enlil-bani remained on the throne and continued to reign for decades.

 Biography

-A certain Ikūn-pî-Ištar is recorded as having ruled for 6 months or a year, between the reigns of Erra-imittī and Enlil-bāni according to two variant copies of a chronicle.
+A certain Ikūn-pî-Ištar is recorded as having ruled for 6 months or a year, between the reigns of Erra-imitti and Enlil-bani according to two variant copies of a chronicle.
 Another chronicle which might have shed further light on his origins is too broken to translate.
 A lengthy inscription proclaims:

 In Nippur I established justice, and promoted righteousness.
 I sought out nourishment for them like sheep, and fed them with fresh grass.
 I removed the heavy yoke from their necks and settled them down in a firm place.
 Having established justice in Nippur and made their hearts content, I established justice and righteousness in Isin and made the heart of the land content.
 I reduced the barley-tax, which had been at one-fifth, to one-tenth.
 The muškēnum served only four days in the month.
 The livestock of the palace had grazed on the fields of ... who had cried out with the appeal, "O Šamaš" - I turned the palace livestock out of their ploughed fields and banished those people's cries of "O Šamaš".